shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise1.md

 1. Log into the VM with the **Administrator password**: **<inject key="SmartHotelHost Admin Password" />** (the login screen may pick up your local keyboard mapping, use the 'eyeball' icon to check).

-1. You should be able to login to your on-prem Redhat server hosted on hyper-V.
+1. You should be able to login to your on-prem Red hat server hosted on hyper-V.

     ![Screenshot of the Azure Migrate appliance terms of use.](Images/redhathome.png "Desktop shortcut")

-1. In the next exercise you will be migrating the Redhat server and the OSS Database hosted in the Redhat VM to the Azure with the help of Azure Migrate and DMS.
+1. In the next exercise you will be migrating the Red hat server, and the OSS Database hosted in the Red hat VM to the Azure with the help of Azure Migrate .